sanchloe/Y1Sem2-notes/SE.md

    - vertical: time (down > forward in time)

 ## Activity Diagram
-- Describe how activities are co-ordinated
+- Describe how activities are coordinated
 - Support parallel behaviour
 - Analyse use case, understand workflow across many use cases